 Richards wonders, “If 81% of women and 43% of men have experienced some form of sexual harassment at some point in their lifetime, then the church needs to be equipped to confront all forms of harassment and abuse.”
-It very well could be the result of the frustration, disillusionment and disappointment women have experienced in churches because of harassment, along with emotional abuse.
+It very well could be the result of the frustration, disillusionment and disappointment women have experienced in churches because of harassment and/or emotional abuse.
 Could it be that men in the church need to be more affirming of women and the deep-healing needed around gender issues.

-Richards challenges men to, “think through ways in which some have unknowingly created cultures conducive to the forms of abuse that Scripture condemns….we need to hear the pain others have felt, often suffering in silence before now.”
+Richards challenges men to “think through ways in which some have unknowingly created cultures conducive to the forms of abuse that Scripture condemns….we need to hear the pain others have felt, often suffering in silence before now.”
 I agree with his observation of “soul care.”
 “Soul care is much more important than role care.
 When our sisters hurt, we should hurt too.”

-If soul care is more important then a focus on roles, I realize I cannot remain silent.
+If soul care is more important than a focus on roles, I realize I cannot remain silent.
 This will mean moving beyond my comfort zone.
 I desire to be a man who is “safe,” enabling women to share their pain regarding men.
-I am willing to accept blame for way men have treated women in the past.
+I am willing to accept blame for the way men have treated women in the past.
 “Stoop down and reach out to those who are oppressed.
 Share their burdens, and so complete Christ’s law.
 If you think you are too good for that, you are badly deceived” ( Gal 6:2-3 – Message).
 I will need to keep the following priorities in mind.

-Fifthly, I understand that my priorities, based on a biblical worldview will clash with the culture.
+Fifth, I understand that my priorities, based on a biblical worldview will clash with the culture.
 I accept this reality, and ask the Lord to help me to walk humbly and respectfully among all the women who are in my circle of influence.